pdudenas/cuda_demo/README.md

 ``./kernel``

-Or you can use CMakeLists.txt to build a pybind library and then run test.py to compare einsum kernels written in cuda/pybind, cupy, and numba cuda.
+Or you can use `CMakeLists.txt`* to build a pybind library and then run test.py to compare einsum kernels written in cuda/pybind, cupy, and numba cuda.
 The cuda/pybind code uses the cuda array interface to take pointers of arrays created in cupy.

+*you will need to modify the `CMakeLists.txt` file to point to your python installation

 ``mkdir build; cd build;``